-Every Friday morning My Machberet presents an assortment of Jewish news, primarily of the literary variety, from around the Web.
+Every Friday morning My Machberet presents an assortment of Jewish-interest links, primarily of the literary variety.